 Why is Good Friday referred to as “good”?
 What the Jewish authorities and Romans did to Jesus was definitely not good (see Matthew chapters 26-27).
 However, the results of Christ’s death are very good!
 Romans 5:8, “But God demonstrates his own love for us in this: While we were still sinners, Christ died for us.”
 First Peter 3:18 tells us, “For Christ died for sins once for all, the righteous for the unrighteous, to bring you to God.
 He was put to death in the body but made alive by the Spirit.”

-Many Christian churches celebrate Good Friday with a subdued service, usually in the evening, in which Christ’s death is remembered with solemn hymns, prayers of thanksgiving, a message centered on Christ suffering for our sakes, and observance of the Lord's Supper.
-Whether or not Christians choose to “celebrate” Good Friday, the events of that day should be ever on our minds because the death of Christ on the cross is the paramount event of the Christian faith.
+Many Christian churches celebrate Good Friday with a subdued service, usually in the evening, in which Christ’s death is remembered with solemn hymns, prayers of thanksgiving, a message centered on Christ’s suffering for our sakes, and observance of the Lord’s Supper.
+Whether or not Christians choose to “celebrate” Good Friday, the events of that day should be ever on our minds because the death of Christ on the cross—along with His bodily resurrection—is the paramount event of the Christian faith.

 If you would like to learn more about why Jesus’ death on the cross was so “good,” please read the following article: What does it mean to accept Jesus as your personal Savior?